NoCGV Svalbard

-NoCGV Svalbard (W303) is a Norwegian Coast Guard icebreaker and offshore patrol vessel constructed by Langsten at Tangen Verft shipyard in Kragerø and launched on 17 February 2001.
+NoCGV Svalbard (W303) is a Norwegian Coast Guard icebreaker and offshore patrol vessel.
+The ship was constructed by Langsten at Tangen Verft shipyard in Kragerø and launched on 17 February 2001.
 She was named 15 December 2001 in Tomrefjord with Minister of Defence Kristin Krohn Devold as godmother, and delivered to the Coast Guard on 18 January 2002.
 She entered service in mid-2002 and is homeported in Sortland.
 Her primary operating area is in the Arctic waters north of Norway, the Barents Sea and around the Svalbard islands.